-In this section we discuss the transmission of video traffic using the SMPT approach.
+In this section we discuss the transmission of video traffic using the Simultaneous MAC Packet Transmission (SMPT) approach.
 At the sending wireless terminal the video is encoded into video frames.
 Each video frame is immediately passed down the networking protocol stack through the UDP transport protocol and the IP network protocol (each of which appends its header to the video frame).
 For simplicity, we assume that each video frame is encapsulated into a single transport layer segment.
-(Thus, we use the terms segment and video frame interchangeably in our discussion of the lower-layer mechanisms.)
-At the data link layer, the segment (video frame plus UDP and IP protocol headers) is partitioned into fixed size link-layer packet data units (LPDUs).
+(Thus, we use the terms "segment" and "video frame" interchangeably in our discussion of the lower layer mechanisms.)
+At the data link layer, the segment (video frame plus UDP and IP protocol headers) is partitioned into fixed size Link-layer Packet Data Units (LPDUs).
 (Padding is used to fill the last LPDU for a given video frame.)
-With the standard sequential transmission approach, the LPDUs are transmitted in send-and-wait fashion using one single CDMA code.
-(Throughout, a slotted timing structure is assumed, where one CDMA code provides sufficient transmission capacity to transmit one LPDU in one slot of duration τ{slot} .)
+With the standard sequential transmission approach, the LPDUs are transmitted in sendand-wait fashion using one single CDMA code.
+(Throughout, a slotted timing structure is assumed, where one CDMA code provides sufficient transmission capacity to transmit one LPDU in one slot of duration $\tau{slot}$ .)
 An LPDU successfully received by the receiving terminal is immediately acknowledged, and the next LPDU is transmitted in the subsequent slot.
-(We assume that the acknowledgment for a successful LPDU is returned and processed before the next LPDU is sent in the next slot; this is feasible with typical hardware configurations of wireless communication systems.)
-If an LPDU is lost on the wireless link, the sender retransmits the lost LPDU until it is received successfully, and then moves on to the next LPDU [11].
+(We assume that the acknowledgment for a successful LPDU is returned and processed before the next LPDU is sent in the next slot; this is feasible with typical hardware configurations of wireless communication systems [22].)
+If an LPDU is lost on the wireless link, the sender retransmits the lost LPDU until it is received successfully, and then moves on to the next LPDU (see [8] for details).